 Moving on to the fun stuff now!
 Let’s talk about the words application developers use when using asynchronous messaging.

-As I’ve written before on this blog, An event is a broadcast, triggered by a system when something happens in its business domain that its wants to tell the outside world.
+As I’ve written before on this blog, An event is a broadcast, triggered by a system when something happens in its business domain that it wants to tell the outside world.
 The language of the broadcast is the business domain language of the publisher.
 Other systems that are interested in learning about these events have to subscribe to the broadcast and interpret the publisher’s domain language to act on it.
-However, even though the publisher is not explicitly aware of who is consuming his event, the mere fact that there is an externally accessible event stream make it a part of the publisher’s public interface and a ny change to event structure or meaning should follow the same change management protocols as changes to synchronous APIs.
+However, even though the publisher is not explicitly aware of who is consuming his event, the mere fact that there is an externally accessible event stream make it a part of the publisher’s public interface and any change to event structure or meaning should follow the same change management protocols as changes to synchronous APIs.

 A message represents directed asynchronous communication from one system to another and is typically expressed as a command (a “do-this” message), which is why “message” and command” are often used interchangeably.
 Since the communication is peer to peer, this is essentially the asynchronous version of a request-repsonse interaction and similar failure handling semantics can be employed (retries after sometime by re-sending the message, idempotency in the consumer etc.)